svenstucki/kicad-scripts/README.md

 multiple different copper pours of different nets (it won't work at all in that case).

+If the vias should be associated to a different net than GND, the script must be edited accordingly.

 The script is called like this:

     ./fix_vias.py <input .kicad_pcb file>